Hostile Takeover

 All of this… all of this angsty stew, all because J had to chase after Doll (all anyone every cares about is Doll, not Uzi), because J had to do her job, because even if Uzi had gotten closer to J than any other drone had, J still didn’t care enough about other drones to listen to them, to let their pesky little needs get in the way of her control.

-You know what, actually, Uzi was mad.
+You know what, actually, no, Uzi was mad.

-Because she should feel more conflicted – but did J know that?
-Did she make any attempt to persuade her?
-Uzi could admit, maybe she wasn’t a moral paragon.
-Already she harbored doubts about her ‘destroy all humans’ plan.
 J had made her into a cannibal and a killer.
 Maybe it wasn’t cannibalism if they were already dead, maybe it wasn’t killing if they were just zombies.
-But she was slipping, and could she stop J from pulling her further?
+But she was slipping.
+Could she stop J from pulling her further?
 Did she want her to stop?

 And J… J had praised her.
 J had hugged her.
 They kicked ass together!

-J was awesome.
-And J kind of sucked.
+J was awesome. …And J kind of sucked.

 If the murder drone could simply listen, would Uzi have done anything for her?